BBC-Data-Unit/mps-registers-of-interest/README.md

 ## Visualisation

 * Bar chart: Which family members are employed by MPs?
+* Bar chart: Breakdown by political party - Percentage of MPs in each party with relatives employed (added)
-* Pie chart: Breakdown by political party (% of total)
+* Pie chart: Breakdown by political party (% of total) (removed - as different parties have different numbers of MPs in Parliament, a bar chart was felt to be a more accurate representation of the proportion of MPs)